Flushed Away: Plot

-Roddy St. James is a pampered pet mouse who lives in a large Kensington apartment.
-While his owners are away on holiday, a sewer rat named Sid spews out of the sink's drain and decides to stay and watch the 2006 FIFA World Cup Final.
-Roddy attempts to get rid of Sid by flushing him down the toilet, but Roddy instead gets flushed down the sewers by Sid.
+Roddy St. James is a pampered pet rat who lives in a large Kensington apartment.
+One night, while his owners are away on holiday, a sewer rat named Sid arises from the sink's drain and determines to stay and watch the 2006 FIFA World Cup final.
+Imagining a world where Sid takes over his "sweet life", Roddy attempts to get rid of Sid by flushing him down the Jacuzzi-brand toilet, falsely claiming it to be an actual Jacuzzi.
+But Sid is not fooled and flushes Roddy instead.

-Roddy finds himself in Ratropolis, a sewer city made out of various bits of junk that resembles London.
-He is told to seek out Rita Malone, an enterprising scavenger mouse who works the drains in her faithful boat, the Jammy Dodger who can possibly help him get home.
+Roddy finds himself in Ratropolis, a sewer city made out of various bits of junk, resembling London.
+He is told to seek out Rita Malone, an enterprising scavenger who works the drains in her authentic boat, the Jammy Dodger and who might be able to help him get home.
 Roddy and Rita are abducted by rats Spike and Whitey and brought before their boss, the Toad, as Rita stole back a prized ruby originally scavenged by her father.
 The Toad plans to have Roddy and Rita frozen with liquid nitrogen, but the pair escape.
-Rita takes the ruby, and a unique electric master cable required to control Ratropolis' sewer floodgates.
+Rita takes the ruby, and a unique electric master cable needed to control Ratropolis' sewer floodgates.

-Roddy deduces that the ruby is a fake and easily shatters it, enraging Rita.
+Roddy deduces that the ruby is a fake and easily shatters it, snarling Rita.
 Roddy offers Rita a real ruby if she takes him back to Kensington, to which she agrees.
 The pair first stop to visit her family before setting off.
-During Roddy's stay, he overhears a conversation that causes him to assume that Rita is selling him out to the Toad, so he reneges on the deal and steals the Jammy Dodger.
-When Rita catches up to him, she is able to clear up the misunderstanding.
+During Roddy's stay, he overhears a conversation that leads him to believe that Rita is selling him out to the Toad, so he reneges on the deal and steals the Jammy Dodger.
+When Rita catches up to him, she clears up the misunderstanding.
 The pair evade pursuit from Spike, Whitey, and their accomplices.